 Job Outlook and Salary Range for Reporters and Correspondents

 The emerging popularity of the internet has helped drive down readership and viewership for traditional media organizations.
-That has led to workforce reductions: the U.S. Bureau of Labor Statistics (BLS) forecasts that employment of reporters and correspondents will fall by 8% from 2014 to 2024, while broadcast news analyst jobs are expected to decline by 13% during the same period.
+That has led to workforce reductions: the U.S. Bureau of Labor Statistics (BLS) forecasts that employment of reporters and correspondents will fall by 10% from 2016 to 2026, while broadcast news analyst jobs are expected to remain the same during the same period.

 Job prospects should be better in small markets, such as with local newspapers.
 Additionally, the growth of online news and social media should provide employment opportunities.

 In May 2016, reporters and correspondents earned an average annual wage of $49,770, the BLS reported.
 The top 10% earned more than $86,610.
 Salaries are typically higher for broadcast news analysts – the median annual wage was more than $56,680 in 2016.